TheRobBrennan/explore-web-rtc/example-02/README.md

 4. Alice creates a SDP offer.
 SDP stands for [Session Description Protocol](https://en.wikipedia.org/wiki/Session_Description_Protocol)
    `const offer = await peerConnection.createOffer();`

 It is the format used to describe the communication parameters.
-It contains the media description and network information, and looks like this:
+It contains the media description and network information and looks like this:

 ```
 v=0